Graphmatic/ModzTakt-VST-Standalone/README.md

-- one AHDSR Envelop Generator with linear/exponential/log curves with routing to up to 3 MIDI channels or CCs -- "Long" mode for Attack and Release (for pads and texture) -- EG can also modulate LFO depth or/and rate and shape notes from Delay
+- one AHDSR Envelop Generator with linear/exponential/log curves with routing to up to 3 MIDI channels or CCs -- "Long" mode for Attack and Release (for pads and texture) -- EG can also modulate LFO depth or/and rate and shape notes from Delay -- For Linux standalone version with OB, EG can be driven from an Audio Envelope Follower using OB tracks 1-12.

 - a MIDI notes delay with routing to up to 3 MIDI channels.